AAQ (new BTEC) IT

 Many Information Technology students go on to study Information Technology related courses in Higher Education.
 However, the course has been developed in conjunction with leading businesses and universities in order to deliver the skills and knowledge required by employers and we have many students who have secured places of apprenticeship schemes including Bentley, Barclays and ATOS.

-Unit 1: Information and Technology Systems
+Unit 1 Information Technology Systems

-Unit 4: Website Development
+Unit 3 Website Development

 Find and identify a business that has used Social Media advertising, this could be via Facebook, Instagram, Twitter, Snapchat or YouTube and answer the following: